reinholdsson/ColdbirHelpServer/README.md

 # Coldbir Help Server

-Use it with the Coldbir cdb class.
+To be used with the Coldbir cdb class.

 E.g:

+    library(Coldbir)
+    library(ColdbirHelpServer)

     # Database connection
     a <- cdb()